Sell Off The Condemned Warehouse in [market_city]

 Preparing Documentation Required for Selling a Hazardous Property

 If the issue has been fixed before, include proof of that, such as receipts and licenses from licensed professionals, to show that safety standards have been met.
-Getting local government permissions and permits to sell these kinds of properties can also help with negotiations by giving buyers peace of mind about their situation with the law.
+Getting local government permissions and permits to sell these properties can also help with negotiations by giving buyers peace of mind about their situation with the law.

 Strategies for Selling a Condemned Warehouse Property